rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 ## 9. Learnability

 Elm is beginner-friendly.
 It doesn't mean that Elm is not sophisticated enough.
 It means that it is well designed.
 There are both simple constructs for beginners and complex constructs for masters.
-Complexity gets introduced gradually.[^introduced-gradually] This concept is sometime called "gradual learning" or "progressive disclosure of complexity".[^progressive-disclosure-of-complexity]
+Complexity gets introduced gradually.[^introduced-gradually] This concept is sometimes called "gradual learning" or "progressive disclosure of complexity".[^progressive-disclosure-of-complexity]

 [^introduced-gradually]: For example _sandbox_, _element_, _document_, and _application_ in [Elm-Browser](https://package.elm-lang.org/packages/elm/browser/latest/Browser); _get_, _post_, and _request_ in [Elm-HTTP](https://package.elm-lang.org/packages/elm/http/latest/Http); _picture_, _animation_, and _game_ in [Elm-Playground](https://package.elm-lang.org/packages/evancz/elm-playground/latest/Playground); etc.
-[^progressive-disclosure-of-complexity]: Chris Krycho talk about it in the article [Progressive Disclosure of Complexity and Typed FP Languages](https://v5.chriskrycho.com/journal/progressive-disclosure-of-complexity-and-typed-fp-languages/) while Evan Czaplicki explain this concept in the talk [Let's be mainstream](https://youtu.be/oYk8CKH7OhE).
+[^progressive-disclosure-of-complexity]: Chris Krycho talks about it in the article [Progressive Disclosure of Complexity and Typed FP Languages](https://v5.chriskrycho.com/journal/progressive-disclosure-of-complexity-and-typed-fp-languages/) while Evan Czaplicki explains this concept in the talk [Let's be mainstream](https://youtu.be/oYk8CKH7OhE).

 Moreover, during its evolution, features that created confusion and were not important have been removed or modified, transforming it into a lean language that is easy to learn.[^features-not-added]